Jindouz/py_flasklogin_json/README.md

 ## Start the app:
 ```
-Make sure you're in the /back/ folder and in VE (env) with all requirements installed and run app.py
+Make sure you're in the /back/ folder and in VE (env) with all requirements installed
-then go into the address Flask provided. (default http://127.0.0.1:5000/)
+Run app.py then go into the address Flask provided. (default http://127.0.0.1:5000/)
 ```